Error Handling¶

 Errors in Chapel are implemented as classes, with a base class Error

 defined in the standard modules.
-Error
+Error may be used directly, and new

 subclass hierarchies may be created from it.
 See also

-the module documentation for Errors
+the module documentation for Errors.

-A hierarchy for system errors is included in the OS
+A hierarchy for system errors is included in the OS module,

-accessed with a use
+accessed with a use statement.
+See also

-the module documentation for OS
+the module documentation for OS.

 Example (defining-errors.chpl).